The Young Priest Initiative

 Since 1999, YPI has worked with over 100 young adults, many of whom continue their ministry as ordained priests or lay leaders.
 YPI alumni includes:

 - The Rev. Justin McIntosh, Rector of Leeds Church, Markham

 - The Rev. Susan Daughtry, missioner for formation, Episcopal Diocese of Minnesota

 - Ms. Paris Ball, director of christian formation for the Diocese of Virginia

 Meet the Directors

 Chris Miller is the rector of Immanuel Old Church, Mechanicsville.
-He was ordained in 2015 and sponsored by YPI, so he brings with him recent, relevant experience of the discernment and formation process.
-He is passionate about the ministry, an able small-group facilitator, and has years of experience coaching and working with young people.
+He was ordained in 2015 and sponsored by YPI, so he leads the initiative with recent, relevant experience of the discernment and formation process.
+He is passionate about this ministry, an able small-group facilitator, and has years of experience coaching and working with young people.
 Chris graduated from Harvard University in 2010 and served as Bp.
 Gulick’s assistant for a year before attending VTS, where he received his M.Div. in 2015.
 Email: firstname.lastname@example.org